luancortezdev/go-movies-front-end/README.md

-# Getting Started with Create React App
-Frontend  do projeto Go Movies
+# Frontend do projeto Go Movies